kroppheather/synthesis_database/README.md

 # synthesis_database
-setup and queries to the permafrost vegetation synthesis database
+A repository associated with a Pan-Arctic vegetation and active layer temperature data synthesis.
+This repository contains setup and queries to the permafrost vegetation synthesis database and data analyses.